-The short title is used in the SIS to refer to the course; it is also how the course title is printed on students' transcripts.
+The short title is used in Banner to refer to the course; it is also how the course title is printed on students' transcripts.
 Abbreviations may be used ("&" and "Lab" are acceptable here), but they should not be so short as to be cryptic.

 For better readability, omit letters from long words in blocks rather than individually; for example, abbreviate "Vocabulary" as "Vocab" rather than as "Vcblry".
-Exceptions to this rule of thumb would include widely understood abbreviations such as "Mgmt" for "Management" or "Bldg" for "Building" or "Acct" for "Account" or "Accounting."
+Exceptions to this rule of thumb would include widely understood abbreviations such as "Mgmt" for "Management" or "Bldg" for "Building."
 Commonly used level abbreviations include "Intro", "Intermed", and "Adv".
 The word "and" can often be abbreviated using a forward slash; "Reading and Writing" in the full title might become "Read/Write" in the short title (this saves two space characters compared to "Read & Write," and is slightly easier to read than "Read&Write").